aryansingh9909/RHM-assignment/README.md

 # RHM-assignment

 To run the program :
-$javac FibonacciNumber.java
+javac FibonacciNumber.java
-$java FibonacciNumber
+java FibonacciNumber